Looking for a Job?

 Kingston Barnes is passionate about finding the right role for you.
 We take our time to get to know what factors are important to you in your new job search and will help you identify opportunities that will enable you to achieve your career goals.

 We offer a consultative partnering approach to our candidates always taking the time to interview and understand where you are in your career and where you want to be.

 Our deep rooted knowledge of the industry means we have insight into which companies may suit you which will enable you to achieve your career ambitions.

 We will offer professional and honest advice from initial contact through to job offer.
 We will work with you to create your CV, fully brief you on each opportunity and help you with preparation and advice on interviewing.
 Once you have found the right position we will be at hand to advise you through the offer and resignation process.
 Our aim is to help you every step of the way in finding the position of your choice.

 Top tips for applying for construction jobs

-Whether you’re just starting out in your construction career, or have a number of years’ experience, it’s always useful to put some time in to figuring out exactly how you’re going to approach your job search.
-The construction industry can be exciting and fast paced with many rewarding opportunities, but this can mean it’s also a demanding and competitive field with multiple applicants vying for the same positions.
+Whether you’re just starting out in your career, or have a number of years’ experience, it’s always useful to put some time in to figuring out exactly how you’re going to approach your job search.
+The job market can be exciting and fast paced with many rewarding opportunities, but this can mean it’s also a demanding and competitive field with multiple candidates applying for the same positions.

-So, when you’re applying for your next role, here are a few important tips to keep in mind.
+So, when you’re looking for your next role, here are a few important tips to keep in mind.

 Find your interest